dewdad/flex-mock-server/README.md

   * -k, --cors-cookie:         Allow cors credential.
 When set, `cors` is implied to be true.
   * -o, --auto-preflight:      Handle "OPTIONS" method automatically, bypassing checking map configs.  default is true.
   * -r, --root [dir]:          Virtual root directory where this app is mounted in the domain, alike webpack "publicPath", which will be removed when match file.
+  * -H, --https:               Whether to apply https.
   * -h, --help:                Output usage information.

 ## api